Krizhneel/potholes/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 481 images.
+The dataset includes 483 images.
-Potholes are annotated in YOLOv8 format.
+Objects are annotated in YOLOv8 format.

 The following pre-processing was applied to each image: